 Today, this is the decision that many of our parents are choosing as their long-term living arrangement.
 It is a decision requires thought and planning.
 It all starts with a conversation with your parents and an honest assessment of their home.

 It is important to examine all areas of their home or yours to determine if they are able to live there short term or long term with any physical and health limitations.
 Sometimes the home will make the decision for you, as it was our case.

 With Aging In Place, time will be on your side because the progression happens more slowly.
 As the health situation of your loved one diminishes, you are making changes to their living situation.

 As the Caregiver, it will be your responsibility to regularly reassess the condition of their home and to modify their Care Plan throughout the Aging-In-Place process; as long as the primary objectives can be met: keeping them safe, comfortable and delivering their care needs.

 To help you through this process, we have broken it down into three parts - Assessment, Preparation and Action.
-When you are ready to begin the planning process, sign up for our Elderhood Plan.
+When you are ready to begin the planning process, visit our service plan called "Mapping the Elderhood Journey".